 Are there any fees associated with liquid trade waste?

 Yes there are Fees and Charges associated with Liquid Trade Waste.
-The following table lists what charges are applicable to trade waste dischargers in Albury.
 For the relevant charges see Council's Fees and Charges – Liquid Trade Waste .

-Who does the liquid trade waste charges get issued to?
+Who does the liquid trade waste account get issued to?

 The Local Government Act, 1993 specifies that the land owner is responsible for the payment of liquid trade waste Fees and Charges associated with their property.